jigsheth57/cf-SFDC-SpringCloudApp/README.md

 ## SalesForce.com Integration App

 The mobile friendly responsive web application allows user to manage SFDC domain model such as Account, Contact & Opportunity.
 The application support ability to create, retrieve, update & delete Account, Contact & Opportunity.
 Also supports association of Account to Contact and Account to Opportunity.
+If you like to setup your own developer SalesForce account, [click here for the instruction](/Configuring SalesForce Account.pdf).

 ![SFDC Web App](/document/main-app-screen02.png)
 ![SFDC Web App](/document/main-app-screen01.png)